chalin/code_excerpt_updater/README.md

 &mdash; any non-word character sequences (`\w+`) in the region name are converted to a hyphen.

 Recognized arguments are:

 - `region`, a code fragment region name.
 - `replace="/regexp/replacement/g;..."` defines one or more semi-colon separated [regular expression][]/replacement expression pairs for use in a global search-and-replace applied to the code excerpt.
   The replacement expression can contain capture group syntax `$&`, `$1`, `$2`, ... .
+- `retain="string"` will retain the lines, from the identified code excerpt file, that contain the given string;
+   `retain="/regexp/"` will retain the lines matching the given regular expression.
+To match a string starting with a slash, escape it.
 - `indent-by` defines the number of spaces to be used to indent the code in the code block.
    (Default is no indentation.)
 - `path-base`, when provided, must be the only argument.
 Its use is described below in the second instruction form.